Writer, editor, and dancer

 The Coming of the Glory

-Her new artistic mode is presenting segments from her books in a PowerPoint format on Zoom.
+Eileen’s new artistic mode is developing and presenting segments from her books in an animated and colorful PowerPoint format via Zoom.
+Check them out on her YouTube channel:

-One impossible-but-true tableau of Eileen’s life neatly erased the not-so-good ones.
-She was a semi-professional ballet dancer in her retirement!
-Never say never, never say too old.
-Her cerebral lifestyle has been balanced with a serious study of ballet and four seasons of performing in Farm to Ballet, a summer production of Ballet Vermont that brings classical ballet to Vermont farm venues for thousands of people.
-Imagine dancing on spongy grass with the breezes blowing and cows and sheep mooing and baaing their comments from afar.
+Eileen was a semi-professional ballet dancer in her retirement!
+Never say too old!
+Her cerebral lifestyle has been balanced with a serious study of ballet and four seasons (2015–2018) of performing in Farm to Ballet, a summer production of Ballet Vermont, that brings classical ballet to Vermont farm venues for thousands of people.
+Imagine dancing on green grass with breezes blowing and cows and sheep mooing and baaing their comments from afar.
+No longer performing, she can still be found regularly in studio classes.